ahoymarcus/nextjs-myjs-tech-blog/articles/web-servers-overview-2022-03-20.md

 1. **Common Log Format**
 2. **Combined Log Format**

+#### Advantages in Using the Apache Web Server

+1. Open-source and free even for commercial use
+2. Reliable and Stable software
+3. Frequent Updates for Security Patches
+4. Flexible modular-based structure
+5. Easy to configure (Beginner -friendly)
+7. Optimal deliverability for static files and compatibility with any programming language.
+8. Works out of the box with **WordPress** sites.
+9. Huge community and easily available support in case of any problem.

+#### Disadvantages in Using the Apache Web Server

+1. Performance problems on extremely traffic-heavy websites.
+2. Too many configuration options can lead to security vulnerabilities.

 - Read more about the Apache web server:
 - [What Is Apache?
 An In-Depth Overview of Apache Web Server - Hostinger](https://www.hostinger.com/tutorials/what-is-apache)
 - [Apache.org/](https://httpd.apache.org/)